iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: global::limiter::max_bytes

-    An integer representing the maximum number of bytes that can be allocated for a single entry.
+    An integer representing the maximum amount of memory usage in bytes for each node's cache.
+Once this value is reached, the quasardb daemon will evict entries from memory to ensure it stays below the byte limit.

 .. describe:: global::limiter::max_in_entries_count

-    An integer representing the maximum number of entries that can be stored in the cluster.
+    An integer representing the maximum number of entries that can be stored in memory.
+Once this value is reached, the quasardb daemon will evict entries from memory to ensure it stays below the entry limit.

 .. describe:: local::chord::bootstrapping_peers